taherelsheikh/FinTech/README.md

 ![](https://i.pinimg.com/564x/47/bf/d4/47bfd43db065cd3bc2bf247b2d162020.jpg)

-This is a machine learning project created for FinTechs.
-It is to be used when they are planning on expanding internationally. <br>
+This is a machine learning project created for FinTech startups.
+It is to be used when they are planning on expanding globally. <br>
-The project is a set of supervised learning algorithms to identify whether a country is great for international expansion or not.
+The project is a scipt of supervised learning techniques to identify whether a country is great for international expansion or not.

 ### The Features